-The photograhic black and white photos are often dissfused, grainy and lack any sense of reality.
-Despite these visual obstacles, John is challenged and excited to turn these images into a work of art.
-He takes the liberty of turning these ordinary, everyday scenes into a compositionally balanced, more aesthetically pleasing work of art that evokes a feeling of a bygone era.
-John spends much time chosing the color palettes that will best enhance the imagery.
-He considers the level of detail to be allowed for each of his subject matters.
-John`s work is as interesting up close as it is from afar.
+The old black and white photographs are often defused, grainy and lacking a sense of reality.
+Despite these visual obstacles, John is eager to turn the images into a work of art.
+He takes ordinary, everyday scenes tranforming them into compositionally balanced, aesthetically pleasing works of art to evoke a feeling for a bygone era.
+John spends considerable time choosing color palettes that best communicate the atmosphere.
+He carefully considers the level of detail for each of his subjects to make them as interesting up close as they are from afar.